Wendi-L/ParaSiF_FEniCS_Solver_Update/README.md

 ## Install

-The dependencies of this code are (correct version of) FEniCS and MUIv1.2.
+The dependencies of this code are (correct version of) FEniCS and MUIv2.0.

-* Step One: Install FEniCS (FEniCS v2019.1.0 for "FEniCS-v2019" branch and FEniCS-X v0.5.1 for "FEniCS-X" branch).
+* Step One: Install FEniCS (FEniCS v2019.1.0 for "FEniCS-v2019" branch and FEniCS-X v0.7.2 for "FEniCS-X" branch).

-Following FEniCS homepage (https://fenicsproject.org/) for the installation precedure.
+Following FEniCS homepage (https://fenicsproject.org/) for the installation procedure.

 * Step Two: Install MUI Python wrapper by (it may take 5-10 min to compile, depends on the performance of the machine):